-All deaths are included in this surveillance, and the causes of death are not considered.
-This is necessary, among other things, to obtain a mortality surveillance that is as timely as possible, since registration of causes of death is often significantly more delayed than the registration of the actual death.
+The surveillance includes all deaths, however the causes of death are not considered.
+This is necessary, among other things, to obtain a mortality surveillance that is as timely as possible, as registration of causes of death is often significantly more delayed than the registration of the actual death.
 Causes of death are also to some extent open to doctors’ interpretations, whereas changes in overall mortality are an objective measure of the impact of a serious health threat or event.

-The mortality is estimated and uploaded on the website every Thursday, with data available up to last week.
+The mortality is estimated and uploaded on the website every Thursday, with data available up to and including last week.

 European mortality surveillance can provide valuable insights in the overall health of populations in Europe and early detection of outbreaks and epidemics.
 Furthermore, it can contribute as a tool for public health interventions as well as for research and epidemiological studies.